onedata/onedata-documentation/docs/user-guide/datasets.md

 ## Removing datasets

-Removing a dataset is essentially disabling the dataset-related features for a file or directory, leaving the data untouched.
-The dataset also disappears from the [dataset tree][hierarchy].
+Removing a dataset is essentially disabling the dataset-related features for a file or directory, leaving the data untouched, and causes the dataset to disappear from the [dataset tree][hierarchy].

 While detaching a dataset is not a harmful operation from the archive's perspective,